NCEAS/eml/docs/eml-semantic-annotation-primer.md

 A: Yes, in the context of a data table and for annotation purposes, any attribute (observation or column of data) can be considered ‘a measurement’.
-A philosopher might disagree, saying that *unique identifiers* are not really measurements; but many other “nominals”, i.e. text strings identifying some class types (e.g. predator, lizard, tundra), imply quantification.
+A philosopher might disagree, saying that *unique identifiers* are not really measurements; but many other “nominals”, i.e. text strings identifying some class types (e.g. predator, lizard, tundra), imply quantification and can be construed as measurements.

 <a name="FAQ-example-labels"></a>

-**Q: Can you provide an example of a controlled vocabulary with a rdfs:label or skos:label?**
+**Q: Can you provide an example of a controlled vocabulary with an rdfs:label or skos:label?**

 A: Most Semantic Web vocabularies make extensive use of rdfs:label or SKOS label properties.
 For example, this URI: http://purl.dataone.org/odo/ECSO_00000536 is from the ECSO ontology, under development at NCEAS by NSF's DataONE and Arctic Data Center.
 Within that ontology, the URI is associated with an rdfs:label of "Carbon Dioxide Flux", and a skos:altLabel of "CO2 flux".
 If you dereference the URI, you will see how the BioPortal ontology repository displays this information-- providing a human-readable representation of the underlying RDF/OWL language in which the ontology is stored.